opengisch/QField-docs/documentation/get-started/tutorials/create-project-qfc.en.md

     1. Open the project overview on the web page and select the **"Settings"** menu.
     2. Scroll to the actions zone and select **"Transfer ownership of this project"**.
     3. Select your target organization destination from the lookup dropdown menu.
-    4. Type the requested text confirmation into the confirmation popup dialog box and click **"Transfer project"**.
+    4. Type the requested text confirmation into the confirmation popup dialog box and click **Transfer project**.

     ![type:video](../../assets/videos/project_creation_in_an_organisation_003.webm)